Kvitekvist/FUS/README.md

 ![image](https://i.ibb.co/YkFSZJ1/enb3.jpg)

 Then you will see this menu:

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/essential%20files.png?raw=true)

 1. You must activate the the "00 Essential Files" option.
 All others are optional.
 2. "00 3D Audio" ads 3D audio \ surround to SkyrimVR.
-Really good, but you might get a bit more performance without.
+Really good, effectively essential, but you might get a bit more performance without.
-3. SteamVR - This is on by default.
+3. SteamVR - This is on by default, necessary if you run the game via SteamVR.
-4. opencompoisite - This can replace SteamVR and will give Oculus users a massive performance boost.
+4. opencompoisite - This can replace SteamVR and will give Oculus users a strong performance boost.
-5. openvr_fsr - AMD sharpener, not compatible with opencomposite
+5. openvr_fsr - AMD sharpener, not compatible with opencomposite, mixed reviews.
+Test at your own risk.

 ### Choose ENB or Shader
 From MO2, run the ENB \ Reshade program:

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/enb.png?raw=true)

-Then Click "OK" if you get a message saying something about Failed to check for update.
+Then Click "OK" if you get a message saying something about "Failed to check for update".
 This is ok.

 ![image](https://i.ibb.co/P5mpMfH/enb2.jpg)